scottrlarson/profession/content/terms/contracting.md

 caption = ""

 +++
-<p>When you request a service from me by yourself or as part of any organization it is by contract with you by your authorization or recurring engagement with me to have a service performed.
+When you request a service from me by yourself or as part of any organization, it is by contract with you (as a individual) by your authorization, or recurring engagement with me to have a service performed.
 Please note that any arrangement between us is two party.
 You [Customer] and I [Service Man].
-My status is an individual who provides a service, not an employee.
-As such if I provide a service for you that results in an exchange of property (My services for any payment method you use to compensate me) it does not include making payments to 3rd parties.</p
+My status is a individual who provides a service, not an employee.
+As such if I provide a service for you that results in an exchange of property (My services for any payment method you use to compensate me) it does not include exchanging property between a 3rd party.